-Interact Learning Pty Ltd ABN 20 095 674 28 & Flexible Learning Network Limited NZBN 9429034435434 trading as Kineo(Sitepass) (we, us, our) are part of the City & Guilds Group and are committed to data security and the fair and transparent processing of personal information or personal data (herein personal data) when providing services to corporate and government Clients across Australia, New Zealand, the United Kingdom and the United States of America.
+Interact Learning Pty Ltd ABN 20 095 674 28 & Flexible Learning Network Limited NZBN 9429034435434 trading as Kineo(Sitepass a product created by Interact Learning (Sitepass)) and all other subsidiaries, business units and entities associated with The City and Guilds of London Institute (City & Guilds Group) (we, us, our) are part of the City & Guilds Group (C&GG) and are committed to data security and the fair and transparent processing of Personal Information or Personal Data (herein Personal Information) when providing services to corporate and government Clients across Australia, New Zealand, the United Kingdom and the United States of America.

-Please read this Policy carefully as it contains important information on who we are, how and why we collect, store, use and share personal data, your rights in relation to your personal data, how to contact us and supervisory authorities in the event that you would like to report a concern about the way in which we process your data.
+Please read this Policy carefully as it contains important information on who we are, how and why we collect, store, use and share Personal Information, your rights in relation to your Personal Data, how to contact us and supervisory authorities in the event that you would like to report a concern about the way in which we process your Personal Information.

-We are required to comply with the Australian Privacy Principles (APPs), the Privacy Act 1988 (Cth) in (Privacy Act) in Australia, the Privacy Act 1993 in New Zealand, Data Protection Act 1998 in UK, General Data Protection Regulation (EU) 2016/679 (GDPR).
-The APPs regulate the way personal information is handled.
+We are required to comply with all privacy laws applicable in the jurisdiction in which you reside (including, but not limited to, the Australian Privacy Principles (APPs), the Privacy Act 1988 (Cth) in Australia, the Privacy Act 1993 in New Zealand, Data Protection Act 2018 in UK, General Data Protection Regulation (EU) 2016/679 (GDPR) and all applicable US legislation).
+The APPs regulate the way Personal Information is handled.
 We are also required to comply with more specific privacy legislation in some circumstances, such as applicable State and Territory health privacy legislation, the Spam Act 2003 (Cth) and the Do Not Call Register Act 2006 (Cth).

-For the purposes of the GDPR, (we, us, our) the ‘controller’ of the personal data you provide to us or one of our associated companies (together the City & Guilds Group).
+For the purposes of the GDPR, ‘we, us, our’ refers to the ‘processor’ of the Personal Information you provide to any entity within the City & Guilds Group.

-What types of information and personal data do we collect?
+What types of information and Personal Information/Personal Data do we collect?

-We may collect and process the following personal data, which is reasonably necessary for, or directly related to, one or more of our functions or activities:
+We may collect and process the following Personal Information/Personal Data, which is reasonably necessary for, or directly related to, one or more of our functions or activities:

 Information you provide to us: